 Upward Bound Services

-The following services are currently offered to our participants each year at Portola High School, Quincy High School, Greenville High School, and Chester High School.
+The following services are currently offered to our participants each year at Portola High School, Quincy High School, Greenville High School, Chester High School, Plumas Charter School, and Indian Valley Academy.
 Services are provided in a variety of methods including: weekly advising, lunch meetings, after-school tutoring, Saturday academies, and SAT/ACT study groups.
 Schedules are provided in UB newsletters, on the UB website, and in your local school bulletin.